AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/content-fragments.md

 Fragments need to be published so they can used used on your published web pages:

-* A fragment can be published after [creating the fragment in the Assets console](/help/sites-cloud/administering/content-fragments/content-fragments-managing.md#publishing-and-referencing-a-fragment).
+* A fragment can be published after [creating the fragment in the Content Fragments console](/help/sites-cloud/administering/content-fragments/content-fragments-managing.md#publishing-and-referencing-a-fragment).
 * If an *unpublished fragment* is used on a page that is being published, the fragment can also be published at this time.